 You’ll be invited to participate in a wide array of trips, tours, and activities offered by the Office of Student Life.
 From a tour of the Old City to a trip to the Dead Sea to checking out the local festivals, you’ll build your own unique impressions and memories of Jerusalem and Israel.

 While residing in HebrewU dormitories with other international and Israeli students, you’ll have a chance to form new friendships and get involved in campus life.
 A team of multilingual Israeli students, called madrichim, is also there to help you adjust to your new surroundings and give you tips on things to do.
 Learn more about student life at HebrewU.

 Program Length: Five weeks

 This program is open to undergraduate and graduate students, as well as mature learners with an academic background.
 Applicants must have completed at least one year of study at an accredited institution of higher education.
 No background in Arabic is needed.

 We’re pleased you’re applying to join us in Jerusalem.
 See our application guidelines or apply online now.

-Foundations of Literary Arabic
+Foundations of Modern Standard Arabic (Fusha)

 Language of Instruction:

-Academic hours: 120
+Academic hours: 100

-Late applications reviewed on a case-by-case basis
+Late applications will be reviewed on space-available basis

 Relevant Academic Fields: